 “Are you here for the first time then, I presume.”

-They both shared a brief laughter.
-“My name is Rob by the way” the man introduced himself.
+They both shared brief laughter.
+“My name is Rob, by the way,” the man introduced himself.
 “I am the man who saved you last night, do you have a lighter,” said Rob drawing out a cigarette from his breast pocket.